 Affecting both men and women, hair loss can develop as a result of a wide array of causes, including medical reasons and genetic influences.
 While the vast majority of hair thinning and loss can be attributed to genetics, other sources of concern may play a role.
 At Leonard Hair Transplant Associates, our goal is to provide the best possible care based on your needs and goals.
 To achieve this objective, we will need to determine the type of hair loss, medically known as alopecia, that you’re experiencing.
-During your initial consultation, Dr. Robert Leonard or Dr. Matthew Lopresti, our experienced hair restoration surgeons, will evaluate your areas of concern and review your hair loss story to determine the ideal approach for you.
-We offer an extensive selection of surgical and nonsurgical hair restoration options, including both surgical and non-surgical hair loss treatment choices.
+During your initial consultation, Dr. Robert Leonard or Dr. Matthew Lopresti, our experienced hair loss doctors, will evaluate your areas of concern and review your hair loss story to determine the ideal approach for you.
+We offer an extensive selection of hair restoration options, including both surgical and non-surgical hair loss treatment choices.
 Together we will develop a customized treatment plan to help preserve and restore your natural hair.

 What are the common causes of hair loss?

 Many factors can contribute to hair loss, and a patient may be experiencing one or more of these issues.
 Some of the most common causes of hair loss include:

 - Certain medications

 - Certain cosmetic treatments

 Many of these concerns cause only temporary hair loss, such as stress, illness, childbirth, some types of injuries, medications, and diet.
 After the event passes, many patients see hair regrowth and a return to their previous hair fullness.
 Other factors, including scar tissue and genetics, will lead to long-term hair loss.

 What are the different types of hair loss?